tomchor/Oceanostics.jl/docs/src/index.md

 ```

 !!! note "This documentation is still under construction"
-    We are still working on these docs.
+    We are still actively working on these docs.
 If you see any errors or if you have any helpful suggestions please
     open [an issue](https://github.com/tomchor/Oceanostics.jl/issues/new) or
     [a pull request](https://github.com/tomchor/Oceanostics.jl/pulls) on github.